-Best option for negatives: FilmBox by Photomyne
+The best option for negatives: FilmBox by Photomyne

 FilmBox is a smart scanner app for iOS and Android that digitizes your old camera film negatives using just your smartphone.
-You can view, capture, and save film negatives, making browsing, organizing, and sharing them easier.
+You can view, capture, and save film negatives, making browsing, organizing, and sharing easier.

 FilmBox inverts the image’s negative colors into positive, then enhances the overall appearance.